qtrade-exchange/qtrade-docs/template.md

 # Client Libraries

+<h3> Python Client </h3>
 We provide a [Python client](https://github.com/qtrade-exchange/qtrade-py-client) for our API.

-To install via pip:

-`pip3 install --upgrade --user git+https://github.com/qtrade-exchange/qtrade-py-client.git`
+This client offers helper functions, convenient response formatting, and automatic rate limit waiting to make developing applications with our API as efficient as possible.

+<h3> CryptoCurrency eXchange Trading Library </h3>
 Our API is also supported by [CCXT](https://github.com/ccxt/ccxt), a JavaScript / Python / PHP cryptocurrency trading API with support for over 120 exchanges.